Multiple Kernel Representation Learning on Networks: Experiments

 \subsection{Running Time Comparison}

-For running time comparison of the different models, we have generated an \textit{Erd\"os-Renyi} $\mathcal{G}_{n,p}$ graph model \cite{network_intro}, by choosing the number of nodes $n=10^5$ and the edge probability $p=10^{-4}$.
-Figure \ref{fig:speedup} depicts the running time (in seconds) for both the baseline and the proposed models.
+For running time comparison of the different models, we considered all the networks employed in the experiments.
+Additionally, we have generated an \textit{Erd\"os-Renyi} $\mathcal{G}_{n,p}$ graph model \cite{network_intro}, by setting the number of nodes $n=10^5$ and the edge probability $p=10^{-4}$.
+Table \ref{tab:speedup} reports the running time (in seconds) for both the baseline and the proposed models.

-For this particular experiment, we have run all the models on a machine of $1$TB memory with a single thread when it is possible.
-We do not report the running time of \textsc{GEMSEC}, since the experiment did not manage to complete within $2$ days.
+For this particular experiment, we have run all the models on a machine of $64$GB memory with a single thread when it is possible.
+The symbol "-" signifies that either the corresponding method cannot run due to excessive memory requirements or that it requires more than one day to complete.
 As we can observe, both the proposed models have comparable running time---utilizing multiple kernels with \textsc{MKernelNE} improves performance on downstream tasks without heavily affecting efficiency.
-Besides, \textsc{KernelNE} runs faster than \textsc{LINE}, while \textsc{MKernelNE} with three kernels shows also a comparable performance.
-It is also important to note that although \textsc{NetMF} is a well-performing baseline model (especially in the task of node classification) which also relies on matrix factorization of a random walk proximity matrix, the model is not very efficient because of the way that the factorization is performed (please see Sec. \ref{sec:related-work} for more details).
+Besides, \textsc{KernelNE} runs faster than \textsc{LINE} in most cases, while \textsc{MKernelNE} with two kernels shows also a comparable performance.
+It is also important to note that although matrix factorization-based models such as \textsc{M-NMF} are well-performing in some tasks, they are not very efficient because of the excessive memory demands (please see Sec. \ref{sec:related-work} for more details).
 On the contrary, our kernelized matrix factorization models are more efficient and scalable by leveraging negative sampling.
+The single kernel variant also runs faster than the random walk method \textsc{DeepWalk}.

 In addition to the running time comparison of the proposed approach against the baseline models, we further examine the running time of \textsc{KernelNE} and \textsc{MKernelNE} (using three base kernels) over Erd\"os-R\'enyi graphs of varying sizes, ranging from $2^8$ to $2^{13}$ nodes.
 In the generation of random graphs, we set the edge probabilities so that the expected node degree of graphs is $10$.
 Figure \ref{fig:running_time} shows the running time of the proposed models.
 Since the Gaussian and Schoenberg kernels have similar performance, we report the running time for the Gaussian kernel only.
 As we observe, considering multiple kernels does not significantly affect the scalability properties of the \textsc{MKernelNE} model.